zotero/zotero-libreoffice-integration/README.md

 # Zotero LibreOffice Integration

-Zotero LibreOffice Integration comprises extensions for LibreOffice/OpenOffice.org/NeoOffice and Zotero that communicate using local web servers.
+Zotero LibreOffice Integration comprises extensions for LibreOffice and Zotero that communicate using local web servers.

 ## Build Requirements